jfreboud/jfreboud.github.io/_posts/2021-08-23-gradient-descent.markdown

 ## What we do...

-In the [first paragraph](#learning-phase-vs-inferring-phase), we saw that the **learning process** of a deep learning $ model $ happens during the **learning phase**.
+In the [first paragraph](#learning-phase-vs-inferring-phase), we saw that the **learning process** of a deep learning $ model $ happens during the **training phase**.

 Through the different articles: [Loss function]({% post_url 2021-08-09-loss-function %}),
 [backward pass]({% post_url 2021-08-13-backward-pass %}) and [weights]({% post_url 2021-08-19-weights %}),
-we explored the different parts that were specific to this **learning phase**.
+we explored the different parts that were specific to this **training phase**.

-We are now able to give the different steps of the **learning phase** in the right order:
+We are now able to give the different steps of the **training phase** in the right order:

 1. pick one **data input** in the **dataset**
 2. run the **forward pass** for the $ model $ on this **data input**